How to Sharpen a Colored Pencil – Top Tips and Tricks

 Hard Colored Pencils

 Hard colored pencils will be made of oils and more closely resemble a traditional pencil lead.
-This harder and more brittle material will be better-suited for more aggressive sharpeners and, in fact, may actually be easier to sharpen with them.
-Hand sharpeners and knifes can be used as well but we have noticed that the slower motion of these more oftentimes results in the tip cracking prematurely.
+This harder and more brittle material will be better suited for more aggressive sharpeners and may be easier to sharpen with them.
+Hand sharpeners and knives can be used as well but we have noticed that the slower motion of these more oftentimes results in the tip cracking prematurely.

 Specialty Colored Pencils

 Prismacolor Art Stix.
 Read our Full Review or check out prices on Amazon here.

 Specialty colored pencils are products that are outside of the norm of what a conventional colored pencil entails.
 These are pencils that are made of other types of materials such as graphite or chalk or that have exceedingly large or small lead such as the Prismacolor Verithin and Prismacolor Art Stix, respectively.
 These pencils have to be approached on a case-by-case basis.
 We initially recommend sticking to a hand sharpener or art knife starting (and in some cases, you will have to if the pencil is too large or too small to fit in a pencil sharpener).

 A quality colored pencil in the hand of an experienced artist can tackle a huge range of applications and settings.
 One of the ways that a colored pencil stands out from other art mediums is in its versatility.
 This is accomplished in many ways, including the ability to vary the tip size.